 There is no cure for autism.
-The symptoms are: deficits or limitations in social interaction, communication, and presence of restricted, repetitive behaviors.
+The symptoms include: deficits or difficulties in social interaction and communication, rigid repetitive behaviors and restricted areas of interest.
 Currently, many therapy programs exist to address symptoms, such as behavior issues.
-The only evidenced-based intervention program for treating autism is Applied Behavioral Analysis (ABA).
-However, this program is not effective for every person with autism.
-Due to the unique and varied presentation of autism, it is not uncommon for any one individual to experience success in one treatment program, without any progress in another.
+One of the most effective evidenced-based intervention program for treating autism is Applied Behavioral Analysis (ABA), but due to the unique and varied presentation of autism, it is not uncommon for any one individual to experience success in one treatment program, without any progress in another.
 Unfortunately, this can lead to significant loss of resources (time/financial) for families who pursue several treatment programs before finding one that works.
 Additionally, individuals at different ages and functioning levels require intervention plans that can look very different.